 Fill a sink with lukewarm water, adding half a tablespoon of detergent to the running water to create suds.
 Dip a toothbrush into the soapy water and use it to scrub any heavily stained areas.
 Also, scrub dirt off of the soles.

 Place the shoes into the washer set on warm water and a gentle, low-agitation cycle.
-Pour 1 cup of white vinegar into the washer during the rinse cycle to help detergent residue that can lead to yellowing and to brighten whites.
+Pour 1/2 cup of white vinegar into the washer during the rinse cycle.
+It will make whites even brighter and eliminate any lingering odors.

 Items you will need